Generic Name: diclofenac/misoprostol (dye-KLOE-fen-ak/MYE-soe-PROS-tol)

 - Lab tests, including complete blood cell counts, blood electrolyte levels, and liver function, may be performed while you use Arthrotec.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Do not take Arthrotec if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 Arthrotec is found in breast milk.
-Do not breast-feed while taking Arthrotec.
+If you are or will be breast-feeding while you use Arthrotec, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of Arthrotec: